Last Updated On: 20/12/2021 at 12:59

 Requirements for Entry into Greece from Malta

-Vaccinated travelers may instead choose to present a valid certificate showing that they have received the full dosage of a Covid-19 vaccine authorised for the EU by the European Medicines Agency.
+Vaccinated travelers may present a valid certificate showing that they have received the full dosage of a Covid-19 vaccine authorised for the EU by the European Medicines Agency.
 Travelers are being considered fully vaccinated 14 days after their last vaccination.
 For a list of vaccines approved by the Greek government, please click here.

 Forms and Declarations